• Skip to primary navigation

 IHOP butter pecan syrup being poured over a stack of pancakes.

-Can I make this with other nuts?
+Can I make this syrup with other nuts?

 You sure can.
 The flavor will change of course, but you can try hazelnuts, cashews, walnuts, and even peanuts.